 A headache can be caused by a problem in the neck.
 What we call that is cervicogenic headache.
-Most of headaches do not come from the neck, most of headaches have a different source, but there is a very specific type of a headache that is called cervicogenic headache stemming from the cervical spine - or in other words, the neck.
+Now most of the time, cervicogenic headaches and let me take a step back and say that most of the headaches do not come from the neck, most of the headaches have a different source, but there is a very specific type of a headache that is called cervicogenic headache stemming from the cervical spine - or in other words, the neck.

-Cervicogenic headache usually starts in what we call the suboccipital area, which is that muscular area that is just under the occiput of the head.
-That pain starts there - it can be on one or both sides - and it tends to radiate up into the head and around the head.
+Cervicogenic headache usually starts in what we call the suboccipital area, which is the area — that muscular area that is just under the occiput or the head.
+That pain tends to start there - it can be on one or both sides - and it tends to radiate up into the head and around the head.
 The easiest way to visualize it is to actually take the palm of your hand and place it on the back of the head and that really is where the pain spreads.
-More rarely, the pain can travel to the front of the head and behind the eye.
-Once again, that's not common and it is even less common for it to just appear in the front of the head or behind the eye, but it does happen.
+More rarely, the pain can actually travel to the front of the head and behind the eye.
+Now once again, that's not common and even more - even less common is for it to just appear in the front of the head or behind the eye, but it does happen.

 Now, the causes of this, there are many to discuss.
 If we are to group them together, the most common cause is really similar to a whiplash injury.
-If you think about the joint itself as a hinge-like joint that provides the sliding motion.
-Whiplash is essentially an acceleration-deceleration injury grinding that joint.
-That usually is the first step to precipitating this cervicogenic headache because it irritates the joint, then the irritation drives the whole process.
+If you think about the joint, the joint itself as a hinge-like joint that provides the sliding motion.
+Whiplash is essentially acceleration-deceleration injury grinding that joint.
+That usually is the first step to precipitating this cervicogenic headaches because it irritates the joint, and then the irritation drives the whole process.

 Diagnosing cervicogenic headache can be somewhat tricky because the headaches resemble a number of different headaches and to complicate the matter, they can trigger other headaches.
 So, for instance, patients can have cervicogenic headaches as another trigger for a migraine.
-Cervicogenic headache in itself can cause tension types of headache.
-But if there is suspicion for cervicogenic headache, the studies have shown that a very precise diagnostic procedure can be very accurate in diagnosing it.
+Cervicogenic headaches in itself can cause tension type of headache.
+But if there is suspicion for cervicogenic headache, the studies have shown that a very precise diagnostic procedure can be very, very accurate in diagnosing it.

-Besides using these techniques, what's important to remember is that cervical manipulations in a gentile manner are addressing the actual myofascial component (muscles, connective tissue of the neck) is very important as well.
-So, it is important to address this from a point of controlling the pain because, as we know, pain really drives a lot of the muscle spasms and prevents one from doing the exercises and manipulations that are necessary in order to get better.
-And at the same time, it is important once that is taken care of, it is important to have the patient follow up in a very structured physical therapy that addresses strengthening, postural adjustments, as well as manipulations of myofascial structures and really addressing the muscle tension that is around the head.
-Once everything comes together and all of the components of the biomechanical chain are treated, the myofascial component is treated, the irritation and inflammation is eliminated, and if necessary those offending nerve fibers are eliminated, most patients tend to recover very well, especially those that had this cervicogenic headache as a trigger for other types of headaches that are really debilitating.
+Besides using these techniques, what's important to remember is that cervical manipulations in a gentle manner addressing the actual myofascial component (muscles, connective tissue of the neck) is very, very important as well.
+So, it‘s important to really address this from a point of view of pain, controlling the pain because, as we know, pain really drives a lot of the muscular spasm and prevents one from doing the exercises and manipulations that are necessary in order to get better.
+And at the same time, it’s important once that is taken care of, it’s important to have the patient follow up in a very structured physical therapy program that addresses strengthening, postural adjustments, as well as manipulations of myofascial structures and really addressing the muscular tensions around the head.
+Once everything comes together and all of the components of the biomechanical chain are treated, the myofascial component is treated, the inflammation and irritation is eliminated, and if necessary those offending nerve fibers are eliminated, most patients tend to recover very, very well, especially those that had this cervicogenic headache as a trigger for other types of headaches that are really debilitating.